Kyles-HackTX/SomeoneToTalkTo/README.md

 - Electron
 - PyTorch
 - Kaggle
-- Google Colab (& Cloud credits for training)
+- Google Colab (& Cloud credits for training on GCP Compute Engine)
 - Flask
 - EC2

 ## How to run yourself
-1. Run flask locally/publically using the built in web server.
+1. Run flask locally/publically using the built in flask web server.
 2. Run the [electron app](https://github.com/Kyles-HackTX/electron-fe) locally as a frontend.
 3. Talk into the microphone.